Data Portraits at TED

-How can we use personal data to create a connection between people?
+Personal data to create a connection between people

 For the Target space at TED 2017 in Vancouver we designed and produced unique visual Data Portraits of the attendees, visual designs based on answers to simple but evocative questions that were turned into wearable buttons, to spark conversations and connections for the five days of the event.

 In early 2017 Accurat has been contacted by TED and David Stark Design to imagine a live experience for Target, a major conference partner for the past decade.
 David Stark Design imagined and built the Target activation space in the foyer of the conference and was looking for a partner to create a unique experience that could bring people together and reveal something about them they didn’t know: the goal was to find innovative ways to use the personal data of the conference attendees to foster spontaneous and serendipitous connections between them.

 In preparation to TED 2017 we worked with the Target creative team and with David Stark Design to imagine a set of non-invasive and simple, yet evocative, questions that revealed small fun facts about participants.

 Questions such as: “Which TED letter are you?
 Technology, Entertainment or Design?”, “When do you get your best ideas?”, “How messy is your desk?”, “Do you follow rules or do you break them?”.

 We then developed a design system that turned each answer into a unique set of shapes, colors and symbols, to represent people's views and personality.
 The color, position, and rotation of every element indicated a different response, creating a work of art from the data that makes you you.